hathitrust/holdings-backend/adr/0002-mongodb.md

 currently.

 To produce a consistent data model, OCLC numbers and HathiTrust items must belong to exactly one cluster.
+This implies that if a HathiTrust item has a Zephir record with more than one OCLC number, we will put those OCLC numbers in the same cluster.